dylon/malea/README.md

 corpus I have yet to select.
 It is very much in the priliminary stages of its life, so please do not expect it to do anything fancy yet.

+## Preconditions

+I assume you are using some variant of Linux and are a Postgres super user.

 ## Preparation

 ### Dependencies